Admitted International Students

 5. If you decline your offer of admission, please notify us on the Your Decision form.

-Begining in early 2021, please look for an email from the International Programs Office (IPO) with subject line: “UMass Amherst Visa Sponsorship”-- it will be sent to the email address with which you applied, and include the information below as well as other important details.
+Beginning in early 2022, please look for an email from the International Programs Office (IPO) with subject line: “UMass Amherst Visa Sponsorship”-- it will be sent to the email address with which you applied, and include the information below as well as other important details.
 Please do not submit documents to request your I-20 until you receive the email.

 Applying for a student visa can take a lot of time and preparation.
 Be sure to start early!
 Upon receipt of the necessary documents and payment your enrollment fee, we will send you the I-20 form.
 This is the form that U.S. schools issue to international students to indicate they have met all admission requirements to enter that school.
 You must take this form with you when you apply to the American Embassy or Consulate for a visa.